6 Autumn Driving Hazards

 - Finally make sure you take your time at traffic junctions as the colour of the light might be hidden by the glare of the sun at certain times of the day.

-The weather during the autumn/winter period can be changeable with glaring sunshine, freezing temperatures and high winds common.
-Although you can’t prepare for every eventuality make sure you have an emergency kit in your car in case you encounter an issue on your commute.
+The weather during autumn can be changeable with glaring sunshine, freezing temperatures and high winds common.
+Although you can’t prepare for every eventuality, make sure you have an emergency kit in your car in case you encounter an issue on your commute.